vietcheems/Music-Popularity-Analysis/README.md

    + merge.py: contains our source code for data integration
    + data_no_genre: data without the feature genre
    + data_with_genre: data with the feature genre

- - Plot_im: containing the plots of the data visualization process